kamil0920/aws_football_predictor/README.md

    - Example: `/path/to/data.csv`.

 10. **DATA_FILEPATH_Y**:
     - Provide the **local path** to your target variable dataset file (labels file), such as the CSV file containing the labels for your training data.
     - Example: `/path/to/target.csv`.

+11. **ACCESS_KEY**:
+    - Provide your **AWS access key** which is used to authenticate and interact with AWS services, including SageMaker.
+    - Example: `AKIAIOSFODNN7EXAMPLE`.

+12. **SECRET_KEY**:
+    - Provide your **AWS secret access key** which, together with the access key, is used to authenticate your requests to AWS services.
+    - Example: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`.

 ---